OpenDMA/opendma-spec/OpenDMA-Spec.md

 A *property info object* is an object with at least theses properties:

+1.  \[“opendma.org”, “Class”\], single value, Reference, as defined in §6
-1.  \[“opendam.org”, “Name”\], single value, String
+2.  \[“opendma.org”, “Name”\], single value, String
-2.  \[“opendam.org”, “NameQualifier”\], single value, String
+3.  \[“opendma.org”, “NameQualifier”\], single value, String
-3.  \[“opendam.org”, “DataType”\], single value, Integer
+4.  \[“opendma.org”, “DataType”\], single value, Integer
-4.  \[“opendam.org”, “ReferenceClass”\], single value, Reference
+5.  \[“opendma.org”, “ReferenceClass”\], single value, Reference
-5.  \[“opendam.org”, “MultiValue”\], single value, Boolean
+6.  \[“opendma.org”, “MultiValue”\], single value, Boolean
-6.  \[“opendam.org”, “Required”\], single value, Boolean
+7.  \[“opendma.org”, “Required”\], single value, Boolean
-7.  \[“opendam.org”, “DisplayName”\], single value, String
+8.  \[“opendma.org”, “DisplayName”\], single value, String

 These constraints apply to the properties:

-- “Name”, “NameQualifier”, “DataType”, “MultiValue” and “Required” may not be null (empty).
+- “Class”, “Name”, “NameQualifier”, “DataType”, “MultiValue”, “Required” and “DisplayName” must not be null.

-- There exists exactly one class object (§7) in each context that describes property info objects.
+- There exists exactly one class object (§7) in each context (§3) that describes property info objects.
 The “Class” property has to contain a reference to that class object.

 - The value of “DataType” must be one of the list of numeric data type ids (§2.5).

 - The value of “ReferenceClass” must contain a refence to a valid class object (§8.3) or a valid aspect object (§8.4) if and only if the value of “DataType” is 8.
-It must be null (empty) otherwise.
+It must be null otherwise.

 #### §10 Effective properties list